googleapis/google-cloud-java/google-cloud-clients/google-cloud-kms/README.md

 This library follows [Semantic Versioning](http://semver.org/).

-It is currently in major version zero (``0.y.z``), which means that anything may change at any time and the public API should not be considered stable.
+It is currently in major version one (``1.y.z``), which means that the public API is considered stable.

 Contributing
 ------------